Jeremias-Ventura/JEREMIAH333/README.md

 - **Custom Verses**: Add your own favorite Bible verses to the rotation.
 Create a personal collection of Scripture that speaks to you and keep them close as you work.

 These features will be available soon.
 For now, enjoy the simple, peaceful focus that JEREMIAH33:3 provides.

-## Deployment

-Deploy to Vercel or your preferred platform.
-Make sure to set the `NEXT_PUBLIC_SITE_URL` environment variable to your production domain.

 ## Contact